This late summer has been all about musical biographies and autobiographies.

 Tony Visconti’s work with David Bowie and Marc Bolan shaped the landscape of rock in the ’70s and his book takes you back to those glory days of music.
 And here is something I completely relate to and which I needed to hear (read): “Enjoying a brand new LO record for the first time was a ritual.
 It involved sliding the black vinyl out of its protective sleeve, carefully placing it on the deck and putting the tone arm down on the large black disc before hurrying back to your favourite piece of furniture.
 From there you had your own private debut concert of the latest Beatles or Earth Wind and Fire recording.
 The artwork was large and detailed.
 The reading of the detailed sleeve notes and sometimes song lyrics were essential parts of the programme.
 You had to make sure you had something to munch on, a drink, a packet of smokes and maybe a companion or two to share the experience.
 It was impossible to walk down the road with your new album buzzing in your private headset, this was a concert, it was mandatory to sit there and listen.
 Your favourite artists knew this too.”
 I don’t want this kind of experience to be a thing of the past.

 Some of the most interesting parts in the book are the insights into creating and recording various albums for Bowie and Bolan and the methods Tony came up with to make the now classic recordings unlike anything that has ever been put to tape.
 Visconti has also worked with many other important musicians, from Iggy Pop, U2, Paul McCartney and Morrissey and his straight-forward attitude and relaxed and unjudgmental familiarity with all of them is what makes his book so readable, enjoyable and valuable.
-“I have finally come to understand that love and friendship are what’s really important and should not be treated lightly – and sobriety is the best high.”

 Just as in the case of David Bowie, I had not read any lengthy work about The Beatles before.
 But unlike in the case of Bowie, I am no Beatles fan.
 But again, that doesn’t mean I am not interested in the phenomenon, in the cultural shift their music produced, in their music legacy.
 So, after interminable discussions about music and the role the four boys from Liverpool played in it, at my brother’s suggestion, I reluctantly embarked on the reading of Bob Spitz’s 860-page biography, The Beatles.